git-rishabh-jha/Kaggle/README.md

-all of my projects that I have done in the kaggle competitions.
+All of my projects that I have done in the kaggle competitions.